iamjg99/MovieTracker/README.md

 ## Testing on your phone

-You can download the app on [Expo app](https://expo.io/@murillo94/cine-the-movie-guide) or scan the below QR code to open the project on Android and iOS if you already have the Expo app:
+You can download the app on Expo App or scan the below QR code to open the project on Android and iOS if you already have the Expo app:

 <img alt="Cine: The Movie Guide" src="./resources/qrcode.png" height="150" width="150" />

-## Testing on your web

-You can click [here](https://cine-the-guide-movie.vercel.app/) to check the app runnnig on web.
-If you want to use the app as PWA, go to settings browser on your phone and download it.

 ## Running locally